ON SALE: Save 5%

 Your head guide is Simon

 All trips on Skyhook are run by small, hand-picked local guiding companies.
-For this trip your guides run Mountaineerin Ltd, based in Warrington.
+For this trip you'll be led by Simon and the guiding team based in Warrington.

 By booking through Skyhook you'll be joining a small-group trip.
 This can make it nice and sociable (you'll be added to a group chat after booking), and guarantees great value for money!